-If your business or everyday life depends on shipping and receiving, then you know how confusing things can get.
-From providing your consumers with a delivery selection that keeps them happy to finding suppliers and fulfillment partners that keep you in the money, managing your shipping practices is a vital part of running a company.
+If your business or everyday life depends on shipping and receiving, you know how confusing things can get.
+From providing your consumers with a delivery selection that keeps them happy to finding suppliers and fulfillment partners that keep you in the money, managing your shipping practices is vital to running a company.

 The Basics of the Service

-In early 2018, the U.S. Postal Service, or USPS, announced that it would start offering an Informed Delivery option for any customers who wanted to opt-in.
-In short, the service entails the USPS taking photographs of the mail it’s going to deliver before it actually reaches its destination.
+In early 2018, the U.S. Postal Service, or USPS, announced that it would start offering an Informed Delivery option for customers wanting to opt-in.
+In short, the service entails the USPS taking photographs of the mail it will deliver before it reaches its destination.

 With USPS Informed Delivery, opt-in recipients get photos in advance.
-The idea behind this is to let you know what you can expect to receive.
-If you participate, then you’ll be able to stay in the loop via your choice of text messages, emails or the notifications that the USPS mobile app pushes to your iOS or Android device.
+The idea is to let you know what you can expect to receive.
+If you participate, you can stay in the loop via your choice of text messages, emails, or the notifications that the USPS mobile app pushes to your iOS or Android device.

 Who Might Want Informed Delivery?

 On the other hand, small business owners are also likely to appreciate the service.
-Commercial addresses often receive way more trash mail than their residential counterparts do, but they typically have far less time to sort through it all.
-Running a firm may soon become easier for those who have limited human resources.
+Commercial addresses often receive way more trash mail than their residential counterparts.
+Still, they typically need more time to sort through it all.
+Running a firm may become more accessible for those with limited human resources.

 One possible benefit of the Informed Delivery program is that it might make it easier to hold USPS accountable.
-If something that’s supposed to show up fails to do so, you can take your carrier to task or initiate an inquiry to uncover the missing parcel’s location.
-This marks a massive improvement over having to waffle between waiting or dealing with United States Postal Service’s customer service department.
+Suppose something that’s supposed to show up fails to do so.
+In that case, you can take your carrier to task or initiate an inquiry to uncover the missing parcel’s location.
+This marks a massive improvement over waffling between waiting or dealing with the United States Postal Service’s customer service department.

 Putting Informed Delivery to Work